DanSimonet/Dark-Side-Networks/README.md

 This repository includes instructions, R syntax, and simulated data for the 2017 SIOP poster: "Dark personality as a causal system: A network approach."
 Note there will be slight variations in node position and centrality due to simulated nature of the dataset; however, a majority of conclusions about global configuration, centrality, and clustering remain the same.
 The following aspects of the project can be accessed.

 - HDS item-level correlations (N = 62,997), descriptive statistics, and code for simulating a multivariate binary-item dataset in the `SimData-Syn.md` file.
-- Simulated dataset of the 42-item Hogan Development Survey analog of the Dark Triad in `SimData.HDS`
+- Simulated dataset of the 42-item Hogan Development Survey analog of the Dark Triad in `SimData.HDS.zip`
 - R syntax for replicating network diagrams and analyses in `DarkNet.Syn`
 - Full submission in `Dark Side Derailers as Causal Systems-2017 Poster.docx.` Item content removed to protect propietary key.